Lagunix/jNode-Android/README.md

 ***Termux/Android edition***

 Known problems:
-- sucessfull send via loopback interface under non-root Android-13+ devices ONLY if receive in the same session
+- sucessfull send via loopback interface under non-root Android-13+ devices ONLY if receive in the same session.

 **jNode** is a complex portable application, providing all necessary functions (mailer, tosser, tracker) for a FTN system.